Zero Discharge Willow Facilities

 Where have these been used before?

 Zero Discharge Willow Facilities have been tried and tested for domestic applications by the Danish EPA and determined to be a successful method for dealing with 100% of the effluent generated.
-Approximately ten systems have been built or granted planning in Ireland and many of these are undergoing trials at present.
+Several different willow system designs have been built in Ireland and a good proportion of these have been involved in trials by local authorities and the EPA.
+The results have been somewhat mixed insofar as not all of them achieved a zero discharge at all times, but they all provided greater protection of adjacent waterways than systems with year round discharges.
+Also, the trials have pointed to amendments that need to be made for the Irish context, and generally the Danish model appears to be a very successful one here.
 Contact FHWS for updates on Irish examples of zero discharge systems.

 For further information contact FH Wetland Systems Ltd. or visit www.pilerensning.dk to view the Danish willow systems website.